-Requesting scans for Resource Lists
+Requesting scans through Resource Lists

 Key information for course organisers using the Resource List service.